Large-Vocabulary Segmentation for Medical Images with Text Prompts: Introduction

+\model{}-Pro delivers the best results across both external validation datasets, and surpasses all baselines including specialist and generalist models, highlighting its strong generalization capabilities as a foundation model.

-\item The text-prompted feature and universality of makes \model{} a powerful out-of-box agents for language model.
-We show \model{} can be seamlessly integrated with any large language models such as GPT-4~\cite{GPT4}, automatically providing explainable grounded report in clinical scenarios, or providing grounding annotation for medical data in a scalable way.
+\item The text-prompted feature and large vocabulary of \model{} makes it a powerful out-of-box agents for language model.
+We show \model{} can be seamlessly integrated with any large language models such as GPT-4~\cite{GPT4}, automatically providing grounding ability in diverse clinical scenarios.
+This potentially extends the application diagram of medical segmentation models, and advance generalist medical artificial intelligence.

 \end{itemize}